PlanQK/planqk-platform-samples/coding-templates/docker/docker-node/README.md

 Only the last stdout output using this marker will be used as the final output of the service.
 The output itself must also be a valid JSON string.

+> More information about the PlanQK Platform interface for custom Docker containers can be found in the [PlanQK documentation](https://docs.platform.planqk.de/docs/service-platform/managed-services-custom-container.html).

 ## Usage

 ### Node.js